mthiebaux/JSNtemplate/README.md

 > npm install express
 ```

-Express requires the *.mjs* extension to enable ESM *import* features to load the shared file:
+Note that to enable ESM *import* features, the server script has been named with the *.mjs* extension:

 ```
 > node server.mjs